craggoo/Calculator/README.md

 Calculator project on Odinproject

-The calculator chain as many operations in a row as you like and will conduct them in the order given
+The calculator can chain as many operations in a row as you like and will conduct them in the order given

 i.e. 5*6/10+3 would: